DiarmuidMalanaphy/Particle-Accelerator-Simulator/README.md

 ## Practical Requirements

 - Python 3.x
-- On Windows, if you encounter issues running the `run.bat` file, you may need to install C++ tools (though this shouldn't be necessary).
+- You will have to download Visual Studio C++ tools (https://github.com/bycloudai/InstallVSBuildToolsWindows).

 ## Installation and Setup